szilard/benchm-databases/README.md

-### Simple/basic/limited/incomplete benchmark for operations on tabular data
+### Simple/basic/limited/incomplete benchmark for operations on tabular data (aggregates and joins)

 For structured/tabular/relational data most transformations for data analysis are based on a few primitives.
 Computationally, aggregates and joins are taking the majority